asanchezyali/Zmodn/README.md

 ## License

-Zmodn is licensed under the terms of the MIT license.
+Zmodn is licensed under the terms of the Creative Commons Zero v1.0 Universal license.
 See the [license file](https://github.com/asanchezyali/zmodn/blob/main/LICENSE) for details.

 ## Contact